KILTprotocol/spec-ext-credential-api/readme.md

     /** ID of the message this message responds to */ inReplyTo?: string

-    /** when this message B is a response to the message A,
+    /** A list of message IDs of previous messages.
+When this message B is a response to the message A,
      *  B.references = [...A.references, A.inReplyTo] */
     references?: string[]
 }